Foundation Prerequisite Courses

 Students plan their MBA program based on personal and professional assessments.
 The course also introduces a management model and managerial thinking.
 Students review academic, writing, and presentations skills needed to successfully complete the program, complete self assessments, and develop plans for professional development and program completion.

-NOTE: Students without these competencies must take the courses before the Core.
-Students with strong quantitative competencies may substitute two approved AC, EC or FN electives and take at any time during the program.
+Students without these competencies must take the prerequisite courses before the Integrated Core.
+Students with strong quantitative competencies may substitute two approved AC, EC or FN electives, which may be taken at any time during the program.

-WGB 601 Accounting and Information Systems 3 CR
+WGB 602 Financial and Managerial Accounting 3 CR

 WGB 603 Corporate Financial Management 3 CR